Jordan Kunaszyk: Carolina Panthers

 Kunaszyk signed with the Carolina Panthers as an undrafted free agent on April 27, 2019.
-He made his NFL debut on September 12, 2019, against the Tampa Bay Buccaneers, playing 15 snaps on special teams.
+He made his NFL debut on September 12, against the Tampa Bay Buccaneers, playing 15 snaps on special teams.
 Kunaszyk played in nine games, recording seven tackles.
-Kunaszyk was waived on September 5, 2020.
+Kunaszyk was waived by the Panthers on September 5, 2020.

 Washington Football Team

 Kunaszyk signed with the practice squad of the Washington Football Team on September 26, 2020.
 He was elevated to the active roster on November 14 and 21 for the team's weeks 10 and 11 games against the Detroit Lions and Cincinnati Bengals, and reverted to the practice squad after each game.
-Kunaszyk was signed to the active roster on November 25, 2020.
-He was released on August 31, 2021, and re-signed to the practice squad the following day.
-Kunaszyk signed with the active roster on October 5, 2021.
-On January 8, 2022, Kunaszyk was placed on the COVID-19 reserve list and officially ruled out of the last game of 2021 regular season.
+Kunaszyk was signed to the active roster on November 25.

-On May 16, 2022, Kunaszyk was released.
+Kunaszyk was released by the Football Team on August 31, 2021, and re-signed to the practice squad the following day.
+Kunaszyk signed with the active roster on October 5.
+On January 8, 2022, Kunaszyk was placed on the COVID-19 reserve list and was officially ruled out of the team's season finale.
+On May 16, Kunaszyk was released by Washington.

 Cleveland Browns

 On August 9, 2022, Kunaszyk signed with the Cleveland Browns.
-He was released on September 5, 2022, and re-signed to the Browns' practice squad on September 6, 2022.
-He was promoted to the active roster on September 21.
+He was released on September 5, and re-signed to the Browns' practice squad the following day.
+Kunaszyk was promoted to the active roster on September 21.
 He played in 15 games with two starts, recording a career-high 22 tackles.

 On February 14, 2023, Kunaszyk was released by the Browns.
-He was re-signed on March 20, 2023.
-He was placed on injured reserve on August 31, 2023.
+He was re-signed on March 20.
+Kunaszyk was placed on injured reserve on August 31.
 He was activated on November 25.

 Minnesota Vikings

 On August 13, 2024, Kunaszyk signed with the Minnesota Vikings.
 He was placed on injured reserve on August 27.
-He was released on December 17.
+Kunaszyk was released by the Vikings on December 17.